Chadi Karnib

 Chadi Karnib (شَادِي كَرْنِيب; born 1 January 1975) is a Lebanese former footballer who played as a midfielder.
 He represented the Lebanon national team during the late 1990s.

 Personal life

 Karnib retired from football aged 25 after suffering from chronic injuries.
 He then moved to Australia, where he is currently living as of 2019.
 He has two children, a son and a daughter, both of whom play football.
-Karnib's son, Abbas, represented Lebanon internationally at under-20 level.
+Karnib's children, Abbas (b.
+2003) and Shireen (b.
+2007), both represented Lebanon internationally at youth level.